Bachelor of Engineering (Industry) (Honours)

 Ready to turn your creative ideas into the engineering solutions of tomorrow?

 Deakin graduates are sought-after both in Australia and abroad.
-That’s because we provide students with the knowledge, skills and practical experience required for contemporary practice.
+That’s because as the #1 Victorian university for graduate employment, we provide students with the knowledge, skills and practical experience required for contemporary practice.
 As a graduate, you will be highly valued for your skills in innovation, leadership, project management and communication, as well as your ability to anticipate and tackle the unknown challenges of tomorrow.

 At Deakin, we emphasise the importance of design, rapid prototyping and modelling in engineering practice.
-Throughout your studies you will be supported to acquire and apply your technical skills through industry-led projects in collaborative teams.
+Throughout your studies, you will be supported to develop and apply technical skills through industry-led projects in collaborative teams.

 Gain access to world-class technology, teaching and research facilities at our renowned Melbourne Burwood and Geelong Waurn Ponds campuses.
 Housing some of the most advanced systems and learning spaces in Australia, they provide the ultimate training ground to design, construct and test your ideas.